atomvm/AtomVM/doc/src/programmers-guide.md

 For information about how to run the AtomVM network in STA and AP mode simultaneously, see the [AtomVM Network Programming Guide](./network-programming-guide.md).

+#### SNTP

+For information about how to use SNTP to synchronize the clock on your device, see the [AtomVM Network Programming Guide](./network-programming-guide.md).

 ### UDP

 AtomVM supports network programming using the User Datagram Protocol (UDP) via the `gen_udp` module.
 This modules obeys the syntax and semantics of the Erlang/OTP [`gen_udp`](https://erlang.org/doc/man/gen_udp.html) interface.